lanl/friendlyNets/docs/source/usage.rst

 .. note::

     Often, a significant amount of pre-processing is required to arrange the data into the required format for our formatting function (e.g. splitting into seperate experiments, etc.).
-We have provided three examples in the in
+We have provided an example in the in
     ``Example`` folder.

 To format the data to compute friendliness scores with no known outcomes: